pjechris/Akane/README.md

 The *Model* is the layer containing the classes that model your application business.

-Songs, Movies, Books: all those `class`es or `struct`s belong to this layer.
+Songs, Movies, Books: all those `classes` or `struct`s belong to this layer.
 They should contain no reference to any `UIKit` or `Akane` component.

 ```swift
 struct User {